What is High Cholesterol?

 Frequently Asked Questions

-An unhealthy buildup of cholesterol and other deposits on your artery walls known as atherosclerosis can be brought on by high cholesterol.
-These deposits, or plaques, may lessen blood flow through your arteries, leading to issues like chest pain, stroke and heart attack.
+An unhealthy buildup of cholesterol and other deposits on your artery walls, known as atherosclerosis, can be caused by high cholesterol.
+These deposits, or plaques, may reduce blood flow through your arteries, leading to issues like chest pain, stroke, and heart attack.

-Changing your diet can reduce cholesterol and improve your heart health by reducing saturated fat, eliminating trans fat and eating foods rich in omega-3 fatty acids.
+Changing your diet can reduce high cholesterol levels and improve your heart health by reducing saturated fat, eliminating trans fat, and eating foods rich in omega-3 fatty acids.

-4. What are the 5 symptoms of high cholesterol?
+What are the five symptoms of high cholesterol?

 Whats app Health Packages Book an Appointment Second Opinion